-Per the court's decision in South Coast II, beginning February 16, 2019, a transportation conformity determination for the 1997 ozone NAAQS will be needed in 1997 ozone NAAQS nonattainment and maintenance areas identified by EPA for certain transportation activities, including updated or amended metropolitan MTPs and TIPs.
-Once US DOT makes its 1997 ozone NAAQS conformity determination for the 2045 MTP and 2018-27 TIP, conformity will be required no less frequently than every four years.
-This conformity determination report will address transportation conformity for the amended 2045 MTP and amended 2018-27 TIP.
+Per the court's decision in South Coast II, beginning February 16, 2019, a transportation conformity determination for the 1997 ozone NAAQS will be needed in 1997 ozone NAAQS nonattainment and maintenance areas identified by EPA1 for certain transportation activities, including updated or amended metropolitan MTPs and TIPs.
+Once US DOT makes its 1997 ozone NAAQS conformity determination for the 2045 MTP and 2020-2029 TIP, conformity will be required no less frequently than every four years.
+This conformity determination report will address transportation conformity for amendments to the 2045 MTP and the 2020-2029 TIP.

-&lt;sup>1 The areas identified can be found in EPA's "Transportation Conformity Guidance for the South Coast II Court Decision, EPA-420-B-18-050, available on the web at: www.epa.gov/state-and-local-transportation/policy-and-technical-guidance-state-and-local-transportation.
+1 The areas identified can be found in EPA's "Transportation Conformity Guidance for the South Coast II Court Decision, EPA-420-B-18-050, available on the web at: www.epa.gov/state-and-local-transportation/policy-and-technical-guidance-state-and-local-transportation.

-5.0 Transportation Conformity Requirements
+50 Transportation Conformity Requirements